inzhevatkin/WKBr/Different versions of the WKBr.md

   + **"wkb+refraction14"**: Fresnel transmission coefficients. (v.3)
   + **"wkb+refraction12"**: convergence factor. (v.4)

 **"wkb+refraction7"**: (v.2)
 R1 - use one solution.
-R0 - use WKB.
-R2 - use sum of the electric field
+R2 - use sum of the electric field, rotation.
+R0
-and rotation.
+\- use WKB.
   + **"wkb+refraction13"**: use the phase pi/2.
   + **"wkb+refraction13-2"**: use the phase -pi/2.